stevenselcuk/palamut/README.md

 Building task has been added.
 Use `npm run build`.
 Files and folders appears in `./build`

-## WordPress Theme Boilerplate Changelog
+## Palamut The companion Plugin

 ### 1.0
-* Released: April 1, 2019
+* Released: July 1, 2019
 Initial release

-### 1.1.0
-* Released: May 1, 2019
-Woocommerce support has been implemented.

 ## Palamut the Companion Plugin Changelog

 ### 1.0
-* Released: June 1, 2019
+* Released: July 1, 2019
 Initial release